VMBlakelock/destination-date-night/README.md

 ## Evaluation

-- Overall the owner is pleased with the design and development of this site.
+- The owner is pleased with the design and development of this site.
 It has all the basic requirements of a functional website and meets the project criteria.
 - The site definitely has room for future interactive activity, functionality and imagery.
 - During later stages of development it was realised some of the testing should have been branched off to show the workings.
 Something the owner will keep in mind for next time.
 - All testing was manual, the use of the Jasmine framework was not used.
 Again somthing to consider in the future, especially if additional functionalities are added at a later stage.
-- In user stories in 'the site will' section it was stated - *Based on criteria selected, link to the Google Maps JS API where markers will pop up based on user selection.* However this idea and functionality wasnt applied, primarily due to not having enough time to implement with a full understanding.
+- In User Stories in 'the site will' section it was stated - *Also the Google Maps JS API will host static markers where the user, based on their criteria selection can click on the specific 'City' marker where the date location and direct link to the website will be.* However this idea and functionality was not applied, primarily due to not having enough time to implement with a full understanding.
-  It wasnt feasible to add the marker functionality to the site just so it had something that was interactive when the developer wasnt confident in thier abilities to be able to explain the workings.
-Therefore only a map with one marker pre sitting was developed.
+  It wasnt feasible to add the marker functionality to the site just so it had something that was interactive when the developer wasnt confident in thier abilities to be able to explain the workings and possibly only having one marker that worked.
+Therefore it was decided to develop the site with only one marker on the map that pre sat on opening.
-  Once the developer has a better understanding is in place this feature will be first to be added.
-Being able to click the marker of the date location and it provide at minimum the name of the date location and a link to it was the prime functionality during inception.
+  Once the developer has a better understanding in place this feature will be first to be added.
+Being able to click the marker of the date location and it provide at minimum the name of the date location and a link to it was one of the prime functionalities during inception.
+- In Potential Client section, it was stated the user could *contact Destination Date Night with questions (via a contact form direct from site)*
 - It was found during the last stages of building this site that there was actually a site slightly like Destination Date Night.
 It was found when adding the final destination criteria to the site.
 The owner was disheartened and discouraged on the finding after the hard work and thought put in to design this site.
   Here is the similar site [Designmynight](https://www.designmynight.com/)